borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 ```

 (No borgmatic `--files` flag?
 It's only present in newer versions of
 borgmatic.
-So try leaving it out, or upgrade borgmatic!)
+So try leaving it out or upgrade borgmatic!)

 The `--verbosity` flag makes borgmatic show the steps it's performing.
 The
 `--files` flag lists each file that's new or changed since the last backup.